awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 ```
 ---
 Resources:
-  ECSScalableTarget:
-    Type: AWS::ApplicationAutoScaling::ScalableTarget
-    Properties:
-      MaxCapacity: '2'
-      MinCapacity: '1'
-      RoleARN: arn:aws:iam::012345678910:role/aws-service-role/ecs.application-autoscaling.amazonaws.com/AWSServiceRoleForApplicationAutoScaling_ECSService
-      ServiceNamespace: ecs
-      ScalableDimension: 'ecs:service:DesiredCount'
-      ResourceId: !Join
-        - /
-        - - service
-          - !Ref cluster
-          - !GetAtt service.Name
-  TargetTrackingScalingPolicy:
+  ServiceScalingPolicyALB:
     Type: AWS::ApplicationAutoScaling::ScalingPolicy
     Properties:
-      PolicyName: TargetTrackingScalingPolicy
+      PolicyName: alb-scale-out-target-tracking-scaling-policy
       PolicyType: TargetTrackingScaling
-      ScalingTargetId:
-        Ref: ECSScalableTarget
+      ServiceNamespace: ecs
+      ScalableDimension: ecs:service:DesiredCount
+      ResourceId: service/default/web-app
       TargetTrackingScalingPolicyConfiguration:
-        TargetValue: 70.0
+        TargetValue: 1000.0
         ScaleInCooldown: 60
         ScaleOutCooldown: 60
         DisableScaleIn: true
         PredefinedMetricSpecification:
-          PredefinedMetricType: ECSServiceAverageCPUUtilization
+          PredefinedMetricType: ALBRequestCountPerTarget
+          ResourceLabel: app/EC2Co-EcsEl-1TKLTMITMM0EO/f37c06a68c1748aa/targetgroup/EC2Co-Defau-LDNM7Q3ZH1ZN/6d4ea56ca2d6a18d
 ```

 ### Step Scaling Policy for Scale Out Only for a Spot Fleet<a name="aws-resource-applicationautoscaling-scalingpolicy--examples--Step_Scaling_Policy_for_Scale_Out_Only_for_a_Spot_Fleet"></a>

 The following example registers a Spot Fleet \([AWS::EC2::SpotFleet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-spotfleet.html)\) as a scalable target, creates a scheduled action, and creates a scaling policy\.
 It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions to construct the `ResourceId` property\.

-It creates a scaling policy with the `StepScaling` policy type\.
-When an associated alarm is triggered, the policy increases the capacity of the scalable target based on a set of scaling adjustments, with a cooldown period of 600 seconds\.
+It creates a scaling policy with the `StepScaling` policy type and the `ChangeInCapacity` adjustment type\.
+When an associated alarm is triggered, the policy increases the capacity of the scalable target based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70 percent\):
++ Increase capacity by 1 when the value of the metric is greater than or equal to 70 percent but less than 85 percent
++ Increase capacity by 2 when the value of the metric is greater than or equal to 85 percent but less than 95 percent
++ Increase capacity by 3 when the value of the metric is greater than or equal to 95 percent

 #### JSON<a name="aws-resource-applicationautoscaling-scalingpolicy--examples--Step_Scaling_Policy_for_Scale_Out_Only_for_a_Spot_Fleet--json"></a>